 This means that if someone comes into your bank and wants to open an account for their business, as a beneficial owner of that company, your bank must verify their identity to ensure they are not likely to launder money or finance terrorist activities through the bank account in that company’s name.

 The process of verifying their identity, through a standardized framework, is known as customer due diligence.
 Financial institutions must perform CDD to comply with the aforementioned Bank Secrecy Act and other regulations enacted to help with risk management, fighting money laundering, and stopping terrorist financing.

 Enhanced due diligence puts the spotlight on risk

 Enhanced due diligence builds upon CDD requirements by introducing risk-based assessments.
 Through an EDD framework, financial institutions can more thoroughly scrutinize higher-risk customers, relative to those with lower-risk profiles.

 To help explain, let’s picture two scenarios.
 In the first, a potential customer downloads your banking app to open a new account for their business.
 Your initial identity verification confirms they are who they say they are, and a check of their banking history reveals no red flags.
 You’ve made a reasonable effort to determine how likely that person is to launder money through your bank, and your due diligence framework has demonstrated that it’s a low risk to allow this potential business and, by proxy, it’s beneficial owner to transact through your institution.

-EDD goes beyond identifying and verifying potential business customers.
+EDD for financial services goes beyond identifying and verifying potential business customers.
 It builds a risk-based framework around know your customer (KYC) practices.
 As you’ll see momentarily, enhanced due diligence risk assessments are crucial for keeping your bank compliant with anti-money laundering regulations.